toxac/next-mongo-auth/README.md

-# Demo and Starter for Authentication in NextJS with MongoDB as Database
+# Sample/Starter: Authentication in NextJS with MongoDB